-Note 1: Based upon the tests required, the sample size may be four times that shown in Table 2 of the FOP for AASHTO T 27/T 11, if that mass is more appropriate.
-As a general rule the field sample size should be such that, when split twice will provide a testing sample of proper size.
+Note 1: Sample size is based upon the test(s) required.
+As a general rule, the field sample size should be such that, when split twice will provide a testing sample of proper size.
+For example, the sample size may be four times that shown in Table 2 of the FOP for AASHTO T 27/T 11, if that mass is more appropriate.

-4. Procedure - Specific Situations
+Procedure - Specific Situations